KNIME logo

 Imputation

-Imputation is the process of replacing missing data with substituted values.
-This technique helps in maintaining the dataset's completeness and is essential for accurate data analysis and model training.
+Missing Value Imputation is the process of replacing missing data with substituted values to improve dataset completeness for analysis and modeling.

 Inferential statistics

-Inferential statistics is a mathematical process that involves methods to make predictions or inferences about a population based on a sample of data.
-It includes hypothesis testing, confidence intervals, and regression analysis.
+Inferential statistics involves making predictions or inferences about a population based on a sample of data, using methods like hypothesis testing and confidence intervals.

 Integer

-An integer is a whole number that can be positive, negative, or zero.
-Integers are used in data science for various purposes, including indexing and categorical data representation.
+An integer is a whole number (positive, negative, or zero) used in data analysis for counting and indexing.

 Interquartile range

-An interquartile range (IQR) is a measure of statistical dispersion and is calculated as the difference between the third quartile (Q3) and the first quartile (Q1).
-It is used to describe the spread of the middle 50% of a dataset.
+An interquartile range (IQR) is a measure of statistical dispersion calculated as the difference between the third quartile (Q3) and the first quartile (Q1), representing the middle 50% of data.

 Iteration